Qu4ndo/hilleberg_scraper/README.md

 **Things to know**

 If you are interesting in changing the code take a look into the sample.html file.
-It shows you a small overview of the use html dataset.
+It shows you a small overview of the used html dataset.